apoorva-s1301/agile-streams/README.md

     </iframe>
   ```

-7. In both the directories (ms-teams-clone-frontend and ms-teams-clone-server), run the following to run server and client sides separately in your browser.
+7. In both the directories (client and server), run the following to run server and client sides separately in your browser.

 ```javascript
   npm start